Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/platform_health_overview.md

 **Value:** 9.68%

-**Calculation:**
+**Calculation**

 FAILED / TOTAL TRANSACTIONS

 The failure rate represents the proportion of payment attempts that did not complete successfully.

-Failures may occur due to reasons such as bank declines, insufficient funds, payment gateway issues, or connectivity problems.
+Transaction failures may occur due to reasons such as bank declines, insufficient account balance, incorrect authentication, payment gateway errors, or connectivity issues.

-Further investigation will analyze how failure rates vary across payment methods, devices, and geographic locations.
+Investigating the causes of transaction failures will be a key focus in the next stage of the analysis.

 ---